saurabhvartak1982/akswisql/README.md

 The document also mentions setting up of Azure Key Vault and its integration. <b>It is not necessary for our PoC </b>, however I am not omitting the Azure Key Vault integration set-up since the upstream sample code that we would be using has Azure Key Vault integration code - and I dont intend to delete it.
 However you may take your own call on this.

 ## 2. Create the Azure SQL Database with access enabled for Managed Identity and with the Sample Database data.
-First, we create an Azure SQL Database with AAD authentication enabled. <br />
+As a second step, we create an Azure SQL Database with AAD authentication enabled. <br />
 When the SQL Database Server is configured for the Azure SQL Database, enable the AAD authentication and set the Azure AD admin. <b>The documentation states that the user selected for the Azure AD admin should be different than the Microsoft account you have used to sign-up for your Azure subscription, so I have done the same - </b> https://learn.microsoft.com/en-us/azure/app-service/tutorial-connect-msi-azure-database?tabs=sqldatabase%2Cuserassigned%2Cdotnet%2Cwindowsclient#1-grant-database-access-to-azure-ad-user <br />
 <b>Azure AD auth enabled Azure SQL Database Image here</b><br /><br />